LukasFuchs/GeoModBox.jl/docs/src/man/MomentumOneD.md

 ### Solution

 There are different ways to solve the linear system of equations.
-The most convinient one would be a direct solution using the right division of the coefficient matrix by the right-hand side.
+The most convenient one would be a direct solution using the right division of the coefficient matrix by the right-hand side.

-#### Direct
+**Direct**

 $\begin{equation}
 v_x = \bold{K} ∖ rhs